felipevalenciaclavijo/wealth-and-environmental-stewardship/wealth-and-environmental-stewardship.md

 ## DO: GDP and CO2 Emissions

-The _GDP per capita_ and _CO2 emissions (metric tons per capita)_ data sets allowed us to see the correlation between people's wealth and reduced CO2 emissions.
+The _GDP per capita_ and _CO2 emissions (metric tons per capita)_ data sets allowed us to see the correlation between people's wealth and CO2 emissions.
 This helped us analyze whether as people get richer they do more for the environment.

 ### Data Wrangling